Senior Fellow of the Society of Fellows, ex officio

-Drew Gilpin Faust took office as Harvard's 28th president on July 1, 2007.
+Drew Gilpin Faust took office as Harvard's 28th president on July 1, 2007 and left office at the end of June, 2018.
 Faust, a historian of the Civil War and the American South, is also the Lincoln Professor of History in Harvard's Faculty of Arts and Sciences.
 Previously she had served as founding dean of the Radcliffe Institute for Advanced Study, a post she took up on Jan.
 1, 2001.

 As the first dean of the Radcliffe Institute, Faust guided the transformation of Radcliffe from a college into a wide-ranging institute for advanced study.
 Under her leadership, Radcliffe emerged as one of the nation's foremost centers of scholarly and creative enterprise, distinctive for its multidisciplinary focus and the exploration of new knowledge at the crossroads of traditional fields.
 Before coming to Radcliffe, Faust was Annenberg Professor of History and director of the Women's Studies Program at the University of Pennsylvania, where she served for 25 years on the faculty.